 Sandi Brueck | Academic Administrator for Special Programs

-Mrs. Brueck comes to GEO Focus Academy with more than 30 years of experience in special education.
-In her various roles as a special educator, she has been an advocate for students with special needs and those who serve those students.
-During her career, she has taught all grade levels in special education and worked as a teacher consultant, an assistant principal in a center-based program for students with behavior disorders, a special education supervisor of students with autism, a special education consultant with the Michigan Department of Education, and most recently as the academic administrator of special programs at a virtual academy in Michigan.
+Mrs. Brueck has more than 30 years of experience in special education.
+In her various roles as a special educator, she has advocated for students with special needs and those who serve those students.
+During her career, she has taught all grade levels in special education and worked as a teacher consultant, an assistant principal in a center-based program for students with behavior disorders, a special education supervisor of students with autism, a special education consultant with the Michigan Department of Education, and most recently, as the academic administrator of special programs at a virtual academy in Michigan.

-Mrs. Brueck graduated from Western Michigan University with both her Bachelor of Science and Master of Arts degrees in special education and reading.
-She also received administrator certification from Grand Valley State University.
-Early in her career, she attended Indiana University at South Bend when working as a special education teacher in Indiana.
-Mrs. Brueck received the honor of being voted “Autism Staff of the Year” while working as the supervisor of autism and was humbled to serve as a “Reading First” trainer during the “No Child Left Behind” legislative years.
-Mrs. Brueck is a member of the Council for Exceptional Children and ASCD.
+She graduated from Western Michigan University with her Bachelor of Science and Master of Arts in special education and reading.
+She also received her administrator certification from Grand Valley State University.
+Early in her career, she attended Indiana University at South Bend when working as a special education teacher.
+Mrs. Brueck received the honor of being voted "Autism Staff of the Year" while working as the supervisor of autism and was humbled to serve as a "Reading First" trainer during the "No Child Left Behind" legislative years.
+She is a member of the Council for Exceptional Children and ASCD.

 Mrs. Brueck's favorite quote is from Maya Angelou: "Do the best you can until you know better.
 Then when you know better, do better."

 Mrs. Cowell has been with GEO Focus Academy of Indiana since its inception and has worked in online education with K12 for more than eight years.
 She started as an advisor at Insight School of Ohio and advanced to related services coordinator and operations manager roles.
 In 2018, she moved to Indiana Digital Learning School as a student support administrator and in 2021, became the central region program manager supporting the student support administrators in the region.